Chi-teck/drupal-lemp/README.md

 ```
 Having this done you can access web server index page by navigationg to the following url: http://localhost.

-The second way is a bit more advanced.
+The second way is attaching the container to custom network.
-First step is creating custom network:
 ```bash
 #! /bin/bash